hliulab/FourierDrug/README.md

-## 4.2 Single-cell drug response prediction
+## 4.2 Predicting single-cell drug response

 To train the FourierDrug model for a specific drug based on GDSC dataset and then apply the trained model to predict single-cell drug response, you can run the following command: